 - C. Duty of Cooperation.
 All Parties, advisors, and witnesses are obligated to cooperate with the persons charged with implementing this policy and the Sexual Misconduct Policy and the procedures under those policies.
 Any person who knowingly interferes with the actions taken to implement the reporting, investigation, or resolution of matters under this policy or the Sexual Misconduct Policy may be subject to disciplinary action under this policy. - D. Duty of Honesty.
 All Parties and witnesses are obligated to be completely honest during the course of the entire process set forth in this policy.
 Any person who knowingly makes a false statement either explicitly or by omission in connection with any part of the process under this policy or the Sexual Misconduct Policy may be subject to disciplinary action under this policy.
-A report made in good faith, however, is not considered false merely because the evidence does not ultimately support the allegation of violation of the policy. - E. Recording the Proceedings.
+A report made in good faith, however, is not considered false merely because the evidence does not ultimately support the allegation of violation of the policy.
+In accordance with Massachusetts law, a complainant, reporting party or a witness who causes an investigation of sexual misconduct shall not be subject to a disciplinary sanction related to the incident unless the College determines the report was not made in good faith or that the violation was egregious.
+An egregious violation shall include, but not be limited to, taking an action that places the health and safety of another person at risk. - E. Recording the Proceedings.
 Parties, advisors, and witnesses are not permitted to make video, audio, or other electronic, photographic, or digital recordings of any meetings or proceedings held under the policy.
 The Director of Equal Opportunity may make exceptions to this prohibition in limited circumstances if such person concludes, in his/her/their sole discretion, that a recording is warranted, and upon written request of the Party seeking the recording that explains the need for the recording. - F. Amnesty for Students Reporting Sexual Violence, Relationship Violence and Stalking.
 The College encourages reporting of sexual misconduct and seeks to remove barriers to reporting.
 Students may be hesitant to report sexual violence, relationship violence or stalking out of a concern that they, or witnesses, might be charged with a violation of the College's drug and alcohol policies or Community Standards.
 While the College does not condone such behavior, the College places a priority on the need to address sexual violence, relationship violence and stalking.
 The College generally will not hold a student who in good faith reports or is a witness during an investigation of sexual violence, relationship violence and stalking under the Sexual Misconduct Policy or this policy accountable for disciplinary violations of the College's Community Standards that do not place the health and safety of any other person at risk or create a danger to the College community.
 The College retains the right to require students to attend counseling or drug/alcohol related courses even in circumstances in which disciplinary conduct will not be pursued under this part.